Chang and Roberts algorithm

 Chang and Roberts algorithm is a ring-based coordinator election algorithm, employed in distributed computing.
+It was initially published by Ernest Chang and Rosemary Roberts in 1979.

 The algorithm

 The algorithm assumes that each process has a Unique Identification (UID) and that the processes can arrange themselves in a unidirectional ring with a communication channel going from each process to the clockwise neighbour.
 The two part algorithm can be described as follows: